 Can I stay and watch?

-Parents of Cygnets and Swans may stay in the hall as young children may need a quick reassuring hug during their lesson.
+Parents of Cygnets and Little Swans may stay in the hall as young children may need a quick reassuring hug during their lesson.
 Please keep noise to a minimum so the music can be clearly heard.
-Parents of older children may stay in the kitchen where there is tea and coffee paid for on an honesty box system.
-Otherwise there is a great coffee shop and deli just round the corner on Newton Road.
+Older children may be collected from the garden at the side of the hall at the end of class.

 My child has special needs, can they still dance?